Safety First! 6 Best Practices for Protecting Your Data In the Cloud

 - Understand your options if the cloud provider should be hacked or should lose your data.
 Services like this require that you sign their terms and conditions before they allow you to use the service.
 In the vast majority of cases, these conditions state that you have very little, if any, remedy if anything bad should happen.
 Be aware of what you are signing away.

 - Remember: ultimately YOU are responsible for your data.
 See above.
 The first, most important thing you must understand about data security in the cloud: you can outsource the processing and storage of your data, but you can’t outsource responsibility for securing it.
 Security takes a commitment from everyone in your organization not just the IT staff or security personnel.
-In fact, according to insurer Beazley’s Breach Insights report, as of July 2017 fully 30 percent of all security breaches are caused by employee error or fraud.
+In fact, according to insurer Beazley’s Breach Insights report, as of July 2018 fully 30 percent of all security breaches were caused by employee error or fraud.
 Ever-changing malware and social engineering attacks are a constant threat, so educating employees to identify red flags found in fraudulent email sources and implementing strong, consistent password policies are critical in mitigating internal data security breaches.

 - Establish Strong Data Authentication and Access Policies.
 Now that you have addressed the general employee level of exposure what steps can you do to secure your data in the cloud?
 The idea here is to contain, mitigate and report any form of intrusion.
 Limiting users to access only the necessary applications and data essential to their job function in essence limits the reach of a rogue employee; Role Based Access is a key step in securing your data and environment.